dhsdshdhk/tweetwatcher/README.md

 # Tweet Watcher

-A simple graphical user interface for searching and storing real time tweets.
+A simple graphical user interface for searching and storing tweets in real time.

 ***
 ### Dependencies